Photo: Jay Mather.

 Many thanks to Steve Lent at the Bowman Museum for his time reviewing these materials and for donating historical photos.
 Thanks as well to the Oregon Historical Society for help with historical photos and to the Bureau of Land Management for support of this project.

-Finally, this project would not have been possible without the support of the Oregon Community Foundation's Oregon Historic Trails Fund.
+Finally, this project would not have been possible without the initial support of the Oregon Community Foundation's Oregon Historic Trails Fund.
 Thank you!